tobiasgerstenberg/webppl_tutorial/exercises/3_doing_inference.md

 - Extend the tug of war model so that you can ask whether a player was lazy in a particular match.
 - To do so, you need to amend the functions to not only feature persons (or teams) but also matches.
 - You need to make laziness a persistent property (using `mem`) that applies to a person in a match.
+- Once you've rewritten the code then try the following:
-- Condition on the fact that Tom beat Tim in match 1 (hint: `condition(beat(['Tom'],['Tim'],1))`), and ask for whether Tom was lazy in match 1 (and whether Tim was lazy in match 1).
+	+ Condition on the fact that Tom beat Tim in match 1 (hint: `condition(beat(['Tom'],['Tim'],1))`), and ask for whether Tom was lazy in match 1 (and whether Tim was lazy in match 1).
-- How does the inference whether Tim was lazy in match1 change for the following series of matches?: match 1: Tim loses against Tom; match 2: Tim wins against Steve; match 3: Tim wins against Bill; match 4: Tim wins against Mark.
+	+ How does the inference whether Tim was lazy in match1 change for the following series of matches?: match 1: Tim loses against Tom; match 2: Tim wins against Steve; match 3: Tim wins against Bill; match 4: Tim wins against Mark.
 (Note: Use `&` to combine multiple pieces of evidence in the condition statement `condition()`).

 <!--
 - SOLUTION: